deic-dk/files_sharding/README.md

    Ticking off 'individual data folders', first checks if any group member already has a folder by the name /data/DTU and returns an error in such a case.
 Otherwise, it causes a folder /Data/DTU to be created for all current and future group members.
-These folders are simply path-sharded folders with a quota determined the the DTU group owner.
+These folders are simply path-sharded folders with a quota determined by the DTU group owner.

 ## Implementation